 - Minimum and maximum number of hosts the algorithm should scale up or down to.

 - Thresholds for CPU, memory and storage utilization such that host allocation is optimized for cost or performance.
-These thresholds are predefined for each policy type and cannot be altered by user.
+These thresholds, which we list on the Select Elastic DRS Policy page, are predefined for each DRS policy type and cannot be altered by user.

 A scale-out recommendation is generated when any of CPU, memory, or storage utilization remains consistently above thresholds.
-For example, if storage utilization goes above 75% but memory and CPU utilization remain below their respective thresholds, a scale-out recommendation is generated.
+For example, if storage utilization goes above the high threshold but memory and CPU utilization remain below their respective thresholds, a scale-out recommendation is generated.
 A vCenter Server event is posted to indicate the start, completion, or failure of scaling out on the cluster.

 A scale-in recommendation is generated when CPU, memory, and storage utilization all remain consistently below thresholds.
 The scale-in recommendation is not acted upon if the number of hosts in the cluster is at the minimum specified value.
 A vCenter Server event is posted to indicate the start, completion, or failure of the scaling in operation on the cluster.